haveno-dex/haveno/apitest/docs/api-beta-test-guide.md

 The `trade-simulation.sh` script described above is an easy way to figure out how to use this command.
-In a previous example, Alice created a BUY/ EUR offer to buy 0.125 BTC at a fixed price of  30,800 EUR, and pay the Bisq maker fee in BSQ.
+In a previous example, Alice created a BUY/ EUR offer to buy 0.125 BTC at a fixed price of  30,800 EUR, and pay the Bisq maker fee in BTC.
 Alice had already created an EUR face-to-face payment account with id `f3c1ec8b-9761-458d-b13d-9039c6892413`, and used this `createoffer` command:
 ```
 $ ./bisq-cli --password=xyz --port=9998 createoffer \